What to Expect

 The doctor might order tests and perform treatments, which will all be carefully explained to you.
 The physician will explain the results of all the tests and provide a plan for follow-up care, and, if necessary, hospital admission.

-A patient is discharged once the physician gives approval for child to leave.
+A patient is discharged once the physician gives approval for your child to leave.
 Be sure to have a clear understanding of any instructions from the physician before leaving the hospital.